shaloo/docs.arcana/docs/ca/ca-index.md

 ## Bridge no more!

-With Arcana’s Chain Abstraction (CA) SDK, give your Web3 app users a [[concept-casdk#unified-balance|unified balance]] across chains.
+With Arcana’s Chain Abstraction (CA) SDK, give your Web3 app users a [[concept-unified-balance|unified balance]] across chains.
 Let them spend anywhere, anytime — no bridging required.

 {==